 - Is there enough time to make block ice?

-If you need ice to last a long time, and aren’t able to replenish your ice while out in the wilderness, or offshore in the ocean, block ice might be a great choice.
+If you need ice to last a long time because you’re out in the wilderness, fishing or sailing offshore in the ocean, block ice might be a great choice.

 When block ice is the wrong choice